tw4l/brunnhilde/README.md

   -h, --help            show this help message and exit -a, --allocated       Instruct tsk_recover to export only allocated files
-                        (recovers all files by default) -b, --bulkextractor   Run Bulk Extractor on source --ssn_mode SSN_MODE   Specify ssn_mode for Bulk Extractor (0, 1, or 2) -d, --diskimage       Use disk image instead of dir as input --hfs                 Use for raw disk images of HFS disks --resforks            Extract AppleDouble resource forks from HFS disks --tsk_imgtype TSK_IMGTYPE
+                        (recovers all files by default) -b, --bulkextractor   Run Bulk Extractor on source (Linux and macOS only) --ssn_mode SSN_MODE   Specify ssn_mode for Bulk Extractor (0, 1, or 2) -d, --diskimage       Use disk image instead of dir as input (Linux and macOS only) --hfs                 Use for raw disk images of HFS disks --resforks            Extract AppleDouble resource forks from HFS disks --tsk_imgtype TSK_IMGTYPE